sib-swiss/intermediate-machine-learning-training/README.md

 We only ask that you cite us:

-Mueller, M., Tran, T. V. D., & Duchemin, W. (2024, October 15).
-Ensuring More Accurate, Generalisable, and Interpretable Machine Learning Models for Bioinformatics - October 2024.
-Zenodo. https://doi.org/10.5281/zenodo.14196882
+Duchemin, W., Müller, M., & Tran, V. D. (2025, November 17).
+Course material for the SIB course: Intermediate Machine Learning - Ensuring More Accurate, Generalisable, and Interpretable Machine Learning Models for Bioinformatics.
+Zenodo. [https://doi.org/10.5281/zenodo.17657949](https://doi.org/10.5281/zenodo.17657949)